-Monday Morning - Leaning Into ADHD: A Warm, Strengths-Based Path for Adults & Parents
+Monday Evening - Leaning Into ADHD: A Warm, Strengths-Based Path with Xanthe Parker

-Living with ADHD - or loving someone who has it - can feel exhausting.
-Many adults and parents spend years trying to stay one step ahead of it: correcting, compensating, pushing harder, or quietly wondering why everyday life seems to take so much effort.
+Living with ADHD can feel exhausting.
+Many adults spend years trying to stay one step ahead of it: correcting, compensating, pushing harder, or quietly wondering why everyday life seems to take so much effort.
 This workshop offers a gentler, more supportive way forward.

 Instead of trying to outrun ADHD, we’ll explore what it means to slow down, understand it, and lean into it - with curiosity, compassion, and respect for how ADHD brains are wired.

-This workshop with new exercises every month is designed for adults with ADHD and parents raising children with ADHD, and it recognizes that ADHD shows up differently at every age, yet carries many of the same emotional experiences: frustration, overwhelm, shame, and also creativity, empathy, humor, and resilience.
-Together, we’ll look at ADHD not as something that needs to be fixed, but as a difference that benefits from the right kind of support.
+This ongoing workshop, with new exercises each month, is designed specifically for adults with ADHD (diagnosed or self-discovered).
+It recognises the emotional realities that often come with ADHD: frustration, overwhelm, shame - alongside creativity, empathy, humour, and resilience.
+Together, we’ll explore ADHD not as something to fix, but as a difference that benefits from the right kind of support.

-Through stories, reflection, and practical reframes, participants will learn how many ADHD challenges are not signs of failure, but signals - cues that the environment, expectations, or supports need adjusting.
-We’ll focus on creating spaces where ADHD strengths can show up more easily, and where both adults and children feel understood rather than constantly corrected.
+Through stories, reflection, and practical reframes, you’ll learn how many ADHD challenges are not signs of failure, but signals - cues that your environment, expectations, or supports may need adjusting.
+We’ll focus on creating conditions where your strengths can show up more easily, and where you can feel understood rather than constantly self-correcting.

-This workshop also makes room for the emotional side of ADHD - the grief, the worry, the self-doubt, and the deep desire to “get it right.”
-Parents and adults alike will be invited to replace pressure with partnership, and criticism with connection.
+This workshop also makes space for the emotional side of ADHD - the grief, self-doubt, and the pressure to “get it right.”
+You’ll be supported in shifting from self-criticism to self-understanding, and from pressure to partnership with yourself.

 In This Workshop, You Can Expect To: